Kim Taylor Wins Final Club Tournament of 2025

 Enfield Beat Leighton Linslade After Final Doubles Thriller in GC 3+ League

-Friday 6 June - report by Peter Brock
+Friday 6 June - Peter Brock

 Kim Taylor Wins Kwik Croquet Monthly Tournament

-Thursday 5 June - report by Thomas Halliday
+Thursday 5 June - Thomas Halliday

 After three rounds in the Kwik Croquet Tournament (a new version of Croquet which incorporates some aspects of AC and GC) the six intrepid players were defeated by the rain and decided to call it a day.
 Of the players, Kim Taylor was unbeaten, Nigel Owen the runner up, with Graham Curtis in third place.